prko/Notator/README.md

-musicXML file writer for SuperCollider:
-- with the ability to rewrite own music notation, similar to LilyPond, into a standard SuperCollider code block for playback via scserver.
+musicXML file writer for SuperCollider with the ability to rewrite own music notation, similar to LilyPond, into a standard SuperCollider code block for playback via scserver.

-- The included Pitch Class Set and Scientific Pitch Notation classes allow you to get MIDI pitch numbers (MIDI notes) or frequencies from pitch names and vice versa.
+The included Pitch Class Set and Scientific Pitch Notation classes allow you to get MIDI pitch numbers (MIDI notes) or frequencies from pitch names and vice versa.

 ---
 ---